Quanah Cattle Company Criminal Cruelty Case Updates

-According to a press release issued by the Weld County District Attorney’s Office, both men were sentenced to “two years supervised probation and ordered to pay a fine of $500.
+According to a press release issued by the Weld County District Attorney’s Office, both of these former Quanah Cattle Company employees were sentenced to “two years supervised probation and ordered to pay a fine of $500.
 As conditions of probation, each man must complete 300 hours of public service and a Making Better Choices class.”

 - CH-9 News in Denver: Two men sentenced to 2 years probation for animal cruelty

 April 3 Update: As reported on CBS-4 in Denver, the third former employee of Quanah Cattle Company who was charged with criminal cruelty to animals pleaded guilty today in Weld County Court.
 His sentencing is scheduled for early June.

 Two other former Quanah Cattle Company employees who pleaded guilty earlier this year will be sentenced in late April (see details below).

 Stay tuned for more updates as this case continues and check out the ongoing news coverage:

 - CBS-4 in Denver: 3rd Man Pleads Guilty In Cattle Abuse Case

 - Associated Press: Man Acknowledges Abusing Dairy Calves

 Feb 28 Update: Today in the Weld County Court, a second former employee of Quanah Cattle Company pleaded guilty to cruelty to animals.
 He along with another person who pleaded guilty last month will be sentenced on April 29.
 A third defendant who filed a not guilty plea had a hearing on Feb.
 6 that was rescheduled for April 3.